Decepticons superior, Autobots inferior…

 Competitive multiplayer has been removed, leaving the campaign (which does not support co-op) and Escalation as the only modes available.
 Progression is shared between the two with every kill earning experience and an endless cycle of in-game challenges rewarding you with boxes that contain things like new playable characters for Escalation, weapon unlocks and upgrades, single use in-game buffs called T.E.C.H. and more.

 It’s a fine system, even if the difference in goodies between a base-level box and a Prime box is disappointingly small.
 The problem is that you’ll start unlocking duplicates very early on, which makes the boxes you earn all but irrelevant long before you hit the level cap.

-Both campaign and Escalation also suffer from enemy A.I. that is generally poor; so much so in fact that I completed the full 15-level Escalation mode on my first try with only one other teammate — a feat that anyone who played the first two games knows would have been practically impossible.
-There are moments where the enemy is dangerous, but that’s usually because they’re hiding somewhere above you and pelting you with cheap shots.
+Both campaign and Escalation also suffer from enemy A.I. that is generally poor… so much so in fact that we completed the full 15-level Escalation mode on our first try with only one other teammate — a feat that anyone who played the first two games knows would have been practically impossible.
+There are moments when the enemy is dangerous, but that’s usually because they’re hiding somewhere above you and pelting you with cheap shots.

-As frustrating as Rise of the Dark Spark can be, I still invested a fair number of hours beyond what was needed as the core elements that High Moon put in place work in conjunction with my nostalgia to keep me blasting away.
+As frustrating as Rise of the Dark Spark can be, we still invested a fair number of hours beyond what was needed as the core elements that High Moon put in place work in conjunction with our nostalgia to keep us blasting away.
 It’s a flawed experience to be sure, but it’s not without its merits.

 An unquestionable step back for the franchise, Transformers: Rise of the Dark Spark doesn’t do the first two Cybertron games justice.
-It’s not a complete disaster, but as a fan of the fiction I can only hope we eventually get a true third installment because there’s still life left here.
+It’s not a complete disaster, but as fans of the fiction, we can only hope we eventually get a true third installment because there’s still life left here.